Time Tracking: A Complete Guide for Managers

 How to create it:

-• First, review your time tracking for the month
+- First, review your time tracking for the month, to see real time expenditures

-• Then, identify activities that do not align with your “Hedgehog Concept” (what you are best at)
+- Then, identify activities that do not align with your “Hedgehog Concept” — that is, what you are best at

 4 Critical Time-Tracking Mistakes

 Even when tracking time, there are common pitfalls.
-Let’s review the most frequent ones.
+In this section, we'll review the most frequent ones and simultaneously provide recommendations for fixing them.

 Mistake 1: Fragmented Time

 You allow your day to be broken into tiny pieces: 15 minutes here, 20 minutes there.
-It feels productive.
+On the surface, it feels productive.
+In reality, concentration suffers while tasks take longer.

 “A fragmented hour is not an hour.
 It's a mess of minutes.
 Four 15-minute chunks do not equal one hour of focus.”

-Solution: Consolidate time.
-One 2-hour block is better than eight 15-minute slots.
+Solution: Therefore, consolidate time.
+The fact is, one 2-hour block is better than eight 15-minute slots, which means productivity increases.

 Mistake 2: Always Being Available

-You respond to messages instantly, keep the door open, and think: “I’m the manager — I must be available.”
-This leads to inefficiency.
+Typically, you respond to messages instantly, keep the door open, and think: “I'm the manager — I must be available.”
+As a result, this leads to inefficiency and consequently reduced effectiveness.

-Impact: After each interruption, it takes 23-25 minutes to return to a task (Gloria Mark research).
+Impact: According to Gloria Mark's research, after each interruption, it takes 23-25 minutes to return to a task.

 Solution:

-“I set a rule: 9am–12pm — I’m unavailable.
-At first, the team was anxious.
+“I set a rule: 9am–12pm — I'm unavailable.
+Initially, the team was anxious.
 But after a month, they also started protecting their mornings.
 Overall, department productivity increased by 30%.”

 Mistake 3: Calendar = Wishlist